material-components/material-components-android/docs/theming/Dark.md

-**Note:** If inheriting from a `Theme.Material3.*` theme, you most likely do not have to set these attributes yourself because the Material themes already set up the above defaults.
+**Note:** If inheriting from a `Theme.Material3.*` theme, you most likely do not have to set these attributes yourself because the Material themes already set up the defaults, above.

 ### Custom Views & Non-Material Components

-If you would like to apply elevation overlays to your custom views or any non-Material views that are elevated surfaces, then you can use the `MaterialShapeDrawable` or `ElevationOverlayProvider` APIs.
+If you would like to apply elevation overlays to your custom views or any non-Material views that are elevated surfaces, you can use the `MaterialShapeDrawable` or `ElevationOverlayProvider` APIs.

 #### MaterialShapeDrawable